-Finally, we provide markups, averaged across markets and products, computed by assuming static oligopolistic price competition between firms.
-We find that the IPDL model yields markups that have the same magnitude across the two specifications and are in line with the literature (Nevo, 2001; Michel et al., 2022).
-By contrast, the RCL model yields similar markups as the IPDL model in the large Tspecification but significantly lower than the IPDL model in the large J specification (because of the large estimates of the parameter $\alpha$ ).
+Finally, we provide share-weighted average markups, averaged across markets and products, computed using a static oligopolistic price competition model for which a pure-strategy Nash equilibrium in prices is assumed to exist.
+We find that the IPDL model yields markups that have the same magnitude across the two specifications and are in line with the literature (Nevo, 2001; Michel et al., 2023).
+By contrast, the RCL model yields much higher markups as it generates lower substitution between cereals.